Finish Organization Setup

 You should know:

-• Which offline payment methods your studio accepts, such as cash, terminal, or bank transfer
+• Which offline payment methods your studio accepts

-• Whether you want online payments through Stripe
+• Whether you need Stripe for online payments

-• Whether payments should count as revenue immediately or after review
+• Whether staff payments should require verification before they count as revenue

-Most payment and extension setup requires an Owner, Admin, or Manager role.
+Most setup tasks require an Owner, Admin, or Manager role.

 Create the manual methods your team actually accepts: